Making your bundle translatable with Loco

 This page is intended for WordPress developers.
 The word bundle here refers to a theme or a plugin.

 If you're having trouble translating a bundle then most likely it's either incompatible with Loco, or isn't set up for translation at all.
 We cannot provide personal help to translators experiencing this kind of issue, but we will work with developers to ensure their work is compatible with our plugin.

 Why be compatible with Loco?

 It's entirely up to you whether you want your theme or plugin to "just work" with Loco.
 You're under no obligation to implement any of the suggestions on this page.
 Most of these things are not required by WordPress for your bundle to work.
 They're just required by Loco Translate.

-But consider that Loco Translate has over half a million active installs and has been downloaded over two million times.
+But consider that Loco Translate has over half a million active installs and has been downloaded several million times.
 Many people out there want to translate themes and plugins into their own language, or simply customize the strings you've provided.
 Not all of these people are familiar with the technicalities of WordPress localization and the conventions of Gettext.
 Following a few simple rules will enable more people to translate your work.

 How to be compatible with Loco?

 If your bundle has a single text domain, it's very easy to be compatible just by following a few WordPress conventions.
 Start by adding the following two declarations in your bundle's file header.